ktorio/ktor-documentation/topics/server-get-started.md

     </step>
 </procedure>

-## What's next
+## Next steps

 If you've made it to the end of the additional tasks, you now have a grasp of configuring the Ktor server, integrating a Ktor plugin, and implementing a new route.
 However, this is just the beginning.
-To delve deeper into the foundational concepts of Ktor, continue to the next tutorials in this guide.
+To delve deeper into the foundational concepts of Ktor, continue to the next tutorial in this guide.

-In the next tutorial, you will learn about routing a requests by [creating an HTTP API](creating_http_apis.md).
+Next up, you will learn about routing a requests by [creating an HTTP API](creating_http_apis.md).